 The endpoints used in the VN trials are novel.
 The primary endpoint, the multi-luminance mobility test (MLMT), was designed to capture a critical aspect of the disease process (i.e. being unable to navigate in low light); however, the test itself has not been correlated to outcomes measured in a real-world setting.
-As such, there remains uncertainty regarding what a one to two-unit improvement in MLMT score means for patients as they go about their day-to-day activities.
+As such, there remains uncertainty regarding what a one to two-unit improvement in MLMT score means for individuals as they go about their day-to-day activities (e.g. descending stairs in a darkened hallway or using public transportation after dark).